 Who are my favorite cute machines?

-My top three cute machines are WALL-E, Baymax, and Iko.
+My top three fictional robots are WALL-E, Baymax, and Iko.

 WALL-E is the titular title of WALL-E (duh) and he absolutely owns my heart.
 The first time I saw him I fell in love, and though I haven’t seen his movie in years I still feel a bit emotional while thinking about him.
 From his sweet little collection of human treasure to his selfless actions when it came to EVE (the umbrella moment comes instantly to mind), I honestly don’t believe it’s possible for a person to not fall in love with him.